tblomseth/cordova-messagebox/README.md

 * This plugin provides an unified API to use the `UIAlertView` native component from iOS.

-* This plugin is built for Cordova >= v2.1.0 with ARC.
+* This plugin is built for Cordova >= 3 with ARC.

 * Compared to the `iPhone/Prompt` plugin, it is more documented & simpler to understand.
-It does also provide new options for prompt (message, multiline, input type password).
+It also provides options for prompt (message, multiline, input type password).

 * There is a `Sencha Touch 2.0` plugin to easily leverage this plugin [here](https://github.com/mgcrea/sencha-touch-plugins/blob/master/CordovaMessageBox.js)